wintermute766/githhub-assignment/README.md

 #### Implemented features:

+- Choose the timeframe for viewing the repository list by using the dropdown menu in the toolbar on the right
 - Infinite scrolling & Paging
 - Dialog with details about the repository with clickable link
 - Image caching by Coil